bibek5770/KMeansClustering/README.md

-# Machine Learning through KMeansClustering
+# Machine Learning through KMeansClustering Algorithm

 An implementation of KMeansClustering algorithm based on Euclidean distance using Python.